brooks-coding/Forecasting-with-Random-Forest/README.md

 # Using Random Forest with Proportional Subsetting for Time Series Forecasting

 This project was done as part of the Machine Learning class within my BS program at UCSB.
-It investigates the research by Hristos Tyralis and Georgia Papacharalampous (https://www.mdpi.com/1999-4893/10/4/114) on the use of Random Forest machine learning models for forecasting, comparing them with contemporary procedures such as the Box-Jenkins methodology and Auto ARIMA.
+It investigates the research by Hristos Tyralis and Georgia Papacharalampous on the use of Random Forest machine learning models for forecasting (https://www.mdpi.com/1999-4893/10/4/114), comparing them with contemporary procedures such as the Box-Jenkins methodology and Auto ARIMA.

 ### Overview
 - Goal: Validate method feasibility and efficiency compared to standard practice.